 Because I do a lot of honest product reviews, I’ve received a ton of requests to review Plexus.
 I’ve had several people tell me it’s “all natural” and offer to send me some.
 This proves just how uneducated people are regarding these products.
 And that’s why I do these reviews.
 Inevitably, people question my motive behind doing products reviews.
 And the answer is simple: people should know what they’re spending their hard earned money on.
 Most people can’t read these labels and decipher what is and what isn’t harmful.
 Most people don’t know that folic acid is synthetic and has been linked to cancer.
-Most people don’t know that higenamine is a stimulant that’s been linked to serious side effects.
-Most people don’t even know what grass-fed whey is.
+But then again, most people don’t know that higenamine is a stimulant that’s been linked to serious side effects.
+They don’t even know what grass-fed whey is.

 Higenamine is essentially a stimulant.